-These dogs need more than daily walks and a Frisbee throw in the backyard.
+These dogs need more than daily walks, and a Frisbee throw in the backyard.
 Belgian Malinoises require interactive play with their owners that exhausts their energies and consumes their mental capacity.
-You can’t leave this kind of dog that alone in the yard too long or confine it to a small space.
+You can’t leave this kind of dog alone in the yard too long or confine it to a small space.

 Without involved activities all day long, this dog will come up with its own things to do.
-Most of which can be destructive, dangerous and terrorizing.
+Most of which can be destructive, dangerous, and terrorizing.

 The owner of a Belgian Malinois must be as active and athletic as the dog.
 More than many others, they require constant human interaction and approval from their masters.
-It’s why the military and police use often these dogs.
-They are great partners for joggers, runners, hikers and other lovers of outdoor activities.
+It’s why the military and police often use these dogs.
+They are great partners for joggers, runners, hikers, and other lovers of outdoor activities.